jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Catfolk.md

 RacialMods: +2 Perception, +2 Stealth, +2 Survival
 Languages: Catfolk, Common
 SQ: cat's luck, sprinter, track +1, wild empathy +2
 SpecialAbilities: Cat's Luck (Ex) Once per day when a catfolk makes a Reflex saving throw, it can roll the saving throw twice and take the better result.
 It must decide to use this ability before the saving throw is attempted.
+  Sprinter (Ex): >
-Sprinter (Ex) A catfolk gains a 10-foot racial bonus to its speed when using the charge, run, or withdraw actions.
+    A catfolk gains a 10-foot racial bonus to its speed when using the charge, run, or withdraw actions.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: